Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "…Besides that," he said.
 "I actually managed to stumble onto two Gaoians about to fight.
 Iron-Claw and Firefang, I think?
 I can’t always tell.
 Anyway, Bozo appeared out of *nowhere* and stopped the fight dead in its tracks.
 They tried to get around him but, well…he’s scarier than they are, and eventually they slinked away.
 I gave him my burger and a scratch on his head."

 "I bet he liked that.
 Maybe you should make him an honorary member of the PD?
 He’s pretty much the town mascot anyway.
-Even the Kwmbwrw seem to...well, they don’t sneer at him quite so much."
+Even the Kwmbwrw seem to... well, they don’t sneer at him quite so much."

 "How can you tell when a Kwmbwrw is sneering?"
 Gabe asked, curiously.